snigdhasambitak/flink-app-example/README.md

 source .bash_profile  // in case you use .bash_profile
 ```

-## Let us create a simple streaming job, that reads data from socket, and prints the count of words every 5 seconds
+## create a simple streaming job, that reads data from socket, and prints the count of words every 5 seconds

 ```
 DataStream<Tuple2<String, Integer>> dataStream = env